apache/ws-wss4j/THREAT-MODEL.md

   `SIGNATURE_PARTS` / `ENCRYPTION_PARTS` / `REQUIRE_SIGNED_ENCRYPTED_DATA_ELEMENTS`
   *(documented: `src/site/asciidoc/best_practice.adoc`,
   `src/site/asciidoc/config.adoc`)*.
+- **A policy is not a guarantee that every assertion in it is enforced.**
+  An assertion the `PolicyEnforcer` does not recognise is skipped, so a server can enforce strictly less than the policy it advertises while reporting success.
+The exposure is bounded but not closed:
+  - a *top-level* unrecognised assertion is logged at WARN naming the assertion, and the system property `org.apache.wss4j.policy.failOnUnsupportedAssertions=true` turns it into a build-time rejection.
+The default is to warn and continue, so that a policy carrying a vendor assertion keeps working;
+  - a *nested* assertion - inside a binding, a token, an AlgorithmSuite - is dropped with no diagnostic at all, a misspelled name among them, and none is available: a parent offers the same nested policy to every parser in its inheritance chain (`AsymmetricBinding` then `AbstractSymmetricAsymmetricBinding` then `AbstractBinding`), each assertion matches exactly one of them, so "did not match here" carries no information.
+Reporting it would mean tracking which parser in the chain consumed each assertion;
+  - within a nested policy only the first alternative of a compact policy is read.

+  An operator who depends on a specific assertion being enforced should confirm it against the enforcer rather than assume the advertised policy is the enforced one *(documented:
+  `src/site/asciidoc/streaming.adoc`)*.
 - **`ws-security-web`**: in-model insofar as the servlet entry point reaches WSS4J; the surrounding servlet container is out.
 - **JAXB bindings**: pure DTO objects, in-model only insofar as the